OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 ---

 ## High Level Overview
-Here is an overview of the different stages that the contribution process will encompass:
+1. **Form Submission:** This is an overview of the different stages of the contribution process:
-1. **Form Submission:** an initial contact between the contributor and OpenNebula is a GitHub (GH) issue submitted by the contributor via the [GH template](https://github.com/OpenNebula/marketplace-community/issues/new?template=new-appliance-contrib.yml).
-The form is designed to capture the Appliance’s nature, objective, structure and requirements, in order to evaluate if it is a valid candidate for addition to the Community Marketplace.
-Moreover, the form requests information about the vendor or company, including contact information.
+Form Submission: an initial contact between the contributor and OpenNebula is a GitHub (GH) issue submitted by the contributor via the [GH template](https://github.com/OpenNebula/marketplace-community/issues/new?template=new-appliance-contrib.yml).
+The contributor submits the form with relevant information such as the Appliance’s nature, objective, structure and requirements.
+These details are used to evaluate if the appliance is a valid candidate for addition to the Community Marketplace.
+The contributor can include additional information like the vendor or company, as well as contact information.
 If necessary, OpenNebula will provide some feedback regarding the proposed appliance.
-2. **Appliance Development:** In this step the contributor will need to develop the appliance itself, all according to a set of standards.
+2. **Appliance Development:** The contributor develops the appliance itself, all according to a set of standards.
+Please, check a separate section [Appliances Development](appliances_development.md).
-3. **Appliance Certification** Apart from providing an appliance  Contributor must also provide a way of certifying that the appliance is working as intended according to the features it provides while still being compatible at Operating System level with the basic contextualization features.
+3. **Appliance Certification:** In addition to the appliance, the contributor must provide a way to certify that the appliance is working as intended.
+The appliance should be compatible at the operating system level with the basic contextualization features.
 4. **Pull Request Submission:** After completing local development, the contributor will need to submit a Pull Request to the community marketplace GitHub repository.
 This action formally begins our review process, where the OpenNebula team will review the code and test the appliance to ensure that it is both functional and safe to distribute.
 5. **Acceptance:** If the testing goes well, the Pull Request will be accepted and the appliance incorporated into the Community  Marketplace.
 Otherwise, the reviewer may ask for additional changes to the Appliance.